PhotoVision/PhotoVision.github.io/_pv-markup/common-questions.md

 When choosing preference images, the most important aspect to consider is **skin tones**.
 Pick images where your subject fills the majority of the frame and has the **skin tones**, **density** and **contrast level** you are striving to achieve.

-## What should I write under "Anything else we should know?"
+## What should I include under "Written Preferences?"

 Focus on describing your **overall ideal image**.
 - Warm / cool / neutral